Sing That Song

-"Sing That Song" is a song performed by English producer and songwriter Tieks, featuring vocals from Celeste.
+"Sing That Song" is a song performed by English producer and songwriter Tieks, featuring vocals from English singer Celeste.
 The song was released as a digital download in the United Kingdom on 9 September 2014 through Atlantic Records.
 The song peaked at number 90 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Sing That Song" was first released onto YouTube on 11 September 2014 at a total length of three minutes and eight seconds.